 While survival rates following diagnosis are determined on a case-by-case basis, earlier diagnosis often facilitates better outcomes.
 Take steps to prevent colon cancer, including lifestyle changes and routine screening procedures.
-Such steps can reduce risk and lead to earlier diagnosis and treatment.
+Such steps can reduce colorectal cancer risk factors and lead to earlier diagnosis and treatment.

 Steps and Strategies to Prevent Colon Cancer

 Most colon cancers originate from adenomatous polyps.
 Polyps are abnormal growths that grow on the lining of the colon (large intestine).
 The majority are benign or noncancerous.
 However, adenomatous polyps can be precursors to colon cancer, more commonly diagnosed in individuals over 50 years of age.

 Two routine tests on a regular basis can reduce risk of developing colorectal or colon cancer:

 - Colonoscopy screening.
 Routine ten-year colonoscopy screenings are recommended for patients over 50 years of age, but before that if a patient has a sibling or parent that has been diagnosed with adenomatous polyps and/or colon cancer.
 While polyps may be removed through colonoscopy, they can recur.
 In such cases, physicians recommend routinely scheduled colonoscopy exams or other diagnostic tests every five years.